-The Oral and Maxillofacial Surgery Residency has been an A.D.A. approved program since its inception more than 50 years ago.
+The Oral and Maxillofacial Surgery Residency has been a CODA. approved program since its inception more than 50 years ago.
 Those residents who complete the four-year curriculum (and for those who pursue the M.D. option, two additional years) fulfill all the prerequisites and requirements of the American Board of Oral and Maxillofacial Surgery and are eligible for the board’s examination.

 Resident responsibility progresses in a linear tract.

 Formal teaching rounds are carried out each morning under the guidance of the faculty.
 Less formal working rounds are held each afternoon under the leadership of the chief resident.
 Faculty are consulted formally and informally by all levels of trainees involved in patient care.
 Each patient is admitted to the care of a full-time faculty member who works with the fourth-year resident in planning and implementation of the patient’s treatment.